Frequently Asked Questions & Reference

 Does EsperNet provide cloaking/vhosts?

-Espernet does not support cloaking or hiding of IP addresses of it's users.
-If you wish to 'hide' your IP you could look into using an IRC bouncer (BNC) however that involves purchasing a shell account from a provider that provides such services.
-Do note that on occasion abusive users of a BNC service may be banned from a network, and in doing so, banning you as well (shared hosting).
+Espernet does not support cloaking or other methods of hiding of IP addresses.
+If you wish to 'hide' your IP, you might consider an IRC bouncer (BNC).
+Do note that on occasion abusive users of a BNC service may be banned from the network, and as a side effect, you may be banned as well.

 How do I reclaim my channel after it becomes unregistered?

-This applies to UNREGISTERED channels only: If you no longer have any operators in your channel you will be unable to gain operator status without the assistance of the network staff.
-In most cases whoever asks for operator status for a unregistered channel is the one who gets it.
-You can seek assistance in #dragonweyr.
-To join; issue: /join #dragonweyr
+This applies to UNREGISTERED channels only: If you no longer have any operators in your channel and are unable to clear the channel to gain operator status, you may request that network staff grant you channel operator status.
+In most cases, the first person to request channel operator status for an unregistered channel gets it.
+To gain channel operator status in an op-less, uregistered channel, seek assistance in #dragonweyr.

 Do you allow adult-oriented channels?